-the processing and detention of juveniles; juvenile case disposition; juvenile statutes and court procedures.
+The organization, functions, and jurisdiction of juvenile agencies; the processing and detention of juveniles; juvenile case disposition; juvenile statutes and court procedures.
 54 hours lecture.

-JUS-9 - Law in American Society (Same as ADJ-9) CSU Prerequisite: None.
+JUS-9 - Law in American Society

+(Same as ADJ-9) Prerequisite: None.
+UC, CSU

 A general survey of practical law intended as an introduction to the American legal system and to acquaint the student with elements of the law that affect everyday legal relationships: criminal and juvenile justice, consumer law, family law, housing law, and individual rights and liberties.
 Emphasis is placed on the philosophical and political foundations of law and on civil law.
-Recommended for prelaw students and for others interested in the practical application of the law.
 54 hours lecture.

-JUS-12 - Introduction to Criminalistics 3 units (Same as ADJ-12)
+JUS-12 - Introduction to Criminalistics

+(Same as ADJ-12) (CID AJ 150)